stcolema/BatchMixtureModel/README.md

 # BatchMixtureModel
-Bayesian mixture models with accounting for batch effects.
+Bayesian mixture models that explicitly infer both the group/class/cluster parameters and the batch parameters.